revolt3d/music/content/index.md

 ---
-Title: Music Magazine
+Title: Welcome
 Description:
 Author: Editor
 Date: 2022-11-26 10:31:03
-Template: news-index
+Template: song
 ---
-# %meta.title%
-This is my Music Magazine.
+This is my zine.

 It's a bunch of random bits of information about music that I've acquired over the last 4 decades of studying music.
 I'm not a typical musician, so most of this is probably not interesting to anyone but myself.